CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - In our project, in the Greet class add another sentence to the greeting
 - Start the Project

+### Task 5: Make comparison between Microsoft Dev Box and Github Codespaces.

+After learning and seeing both of the solutions tailored for Developers, compare them focusing on the following key aspects:

+-	Accessibility
+-	Security
+-	Cost
+-	Flexibility

 ## Challenge Completed if

 You your code runs in DevBox and Github Codespaces